Elephants

 African Elephants

-African savannah elephants (Loxodonta Africana) live in the grasslands of sub-Saharan Africa.
+African savanna elephants (Loxodonta Africana) live in the grasslands of sub-Saharan Africa.
 African forest elephant (Loxodonta Cyclotis) live in the Congo River Basin in western central Africa.

 Asian Elephant Sissy, Formerly Gerry II, Grazing at The Elephant Sanctuary in Tennessee